DocuMentorApps/OfflineDocumentation/README.md

 ## Summary

-This application serves at-home healthcare providers.
-It provides caregivers with functionalities including clocking in and out with location tracking, viewing and updating patient documentation, and viewing previous visit information, scheduling, and client listings.
-All of these features are available offline.
+This application serves at-home healthcare providers with the ability to manage and view patient and caregiver information while offline.

 ## Team Members
   * Abby Huelhorst